Currency intervention: Japanese yen

 In 2013, Japanese Finance Minister Taro Aso stated Japan planned to use its foreign exchange reserves to buy bonds issued by the European Stability Mechanism and euro-area sovereigns, in order to weaken the yen.
 The U.S. criticized Japan for undertaking unilateral sales of the yen in 2011, after Group of Seven economies jointly intervened to weaken the currency in the aftermath of the record earthquake and tsunami that year.

 By 2013, Japan held $1.27 trillion in foreign reserves according to finance ministry data.
-In 2022, in the context of a dollar apreciation, Japan intervened again on foreign exchange markets.
+In 2022, in the context of a dollar appreciation, Japan intervened again on foreign exchange markets.

 Qatari riyal

 On August 27, 2019, the Qatar Financial Centre Regulatory Authority, also known as QFCRA, fined the First Abu Dhabi Bank (FAB) for $55 million, over its failure to cooperate in a probe into possible manipulation of the Qatari riyal.
 The action followed a significant amount of volatility in the exchange rates of the Qatari riyal during the first eight months of the Qatar diplomatic crisis.

 In December 2020, Bloomberg News reviewed a large number of emails, legal filings and documents, along with interviews conducted with the former officials and insiders of Banque Havilland.
 The observation-based findings showed the extent of services that financier David Rowland and his private banking service went, in order to serve one of its customers, the Crown Prince of Abu Dhabi, Mohammed bin Zayed.
-The findings showed that the ruler used the bank for financial advice as well as for manipulating the value of the Qatari riyal in a coordinated attack aimed at deleting the country’s foreign exchange reserves.
-One of the five mission statements reviewed by Bloomberg read, “Control the yield curve, decide the future.”
+The findings showed that the ruler used the bank for financial advice as well as for manipulating the value of the Qatari riyal in a coordinated attack aimed at deleting the country's foreign exchange reserves.
+One of the five mission statements reviewed by Bloomberg read, "Control the yield curve, decide the future."
 The statement belonged to a presentation made by one of the ex-Banque Havilland analysts that called for the attack in 2017.